$L_1$-norm regularized $L_1$-norm best-fit line problem: Estimating an -Norm Regularized -Norm Best-Fit Line

-\begin{proof} For each fixed coordinate $\hat{\jmath}$ and each coordinate $j$ of $v$, Algorithm 2 finds the breakpoints where the conditions of Lemma 1 are satisfied.
-Algorithm 3 iterates through each interval for $\lambda$ from Algorithm 2 and finds the intervals where preserving $\hat{\jmath}$ minimizes the objective function value. \end{proof}
+Algorithm 1 finds the best solution that preserves each coordinate $\hat{\jmath}$ and $v_{\hat{\jmath}}$=1 for a given value of $\lambda$.
+Algorithm 2 seeks the intervals constructed by successive breakpoints - values for $\lambda$ at which the solution is going to change and the conditions of Lemma 1 are satisfied.
+Algorithm 2 does not determine which coordinate $\hat{\jmath}$ is best to preserve for each interval.
+Algorithm 3 iterates through each interval for $\lambda$ from Algorithm 2 and finds the intervals where preserving $\hat{\jmath}$ minimizes the objective function value.

+It is necessary to ''merge'' the intervals for each possible preserved coordinate $\hat{\jmath}$ and determine when the preservation of each coordinate results in the lowest value of the objective function.
+Therefore, we need Algorithm 3 to check each consecutive interval for $\lambda$ from Algorithm 2 to determine if changing the preserved coordinate $\hat{\jmath}$ can reduce the objective function value, which may result in new breakpoints that were not discovered using Algorithm 2.

+\begin{prop} For data $x_i \in \mathbb{R}^m$, $i\in N$, Algorithms 2 and 3 generate the entire solution path for \eqref{formulation3} across all possible values of $\lambda$ under the assumption that all points are projected, preserving the same unit direction and $v_{\hat{\jmath}}$=1 for the preserved direction $\hat{\jmath}$. \end{prop}